Skip to main content

 When This Code Applies

-• No authorization request sent
+• No auth request ever went out

-• System failure prevented auth
+• A system failure killed the auth

-• Voice auth not properly documented
+• Voice auth happened but nobody documented it

 Conditions for Valid Dispute